The best sales to shop today: Sonos, Therabody, Dyson and more | CNN Underscored

 $600 $543 at Amazon

-Dyson vacuums are always a worthy addition to your home cleaning lineup — even though they’re a pricer pick.
+Dyson vacuums are always a worthy addition to your home cleaning lineup, even though they’re a pricier pick.
 Our favorite cordless vacuum tackles even the toughest cleaning tasks on surfaces ranging from high-pile carpet to hard floors, capably and powerfully sucking up even pet hair as well as dirt and dust.
 Snag it right now for over $50 off at Amazon, matching the lowest price we’ve seen in a year.

 $25 $16 at Amazon